renehlavova/dtse/README.md

-# sql
+# Knowledge base

-Repository for sql code, tasks, and tips.
+Repository for helpful functions and templates for analysis, mix of python and sql, that I might find helpful to reuse in the future.